txtx/txtx/README.md

 With Txtx we're introducing:

-- A declarative language, inspired from Hashicorp Terraform, taylored for describing your Web3 deployments and operations
+- A declarative language, inspired from Hashicorp Terraform, tailored for describing your Web3 deployments and operations

 - A runtime allowing you to perform stateful executions: the state of your previous executions is used against the current state of your files, allowing to only execute the updates.